 Over the years my friends and I have been building an online havurah – that’s Hebrew for “fellowship” – engaged in Torah Lishmah – תורה לשמה – study for it’s own sake.
-We learn Torah (תּוֹרָה), Bible (תַּנ”ךְ), Mishnah (מִשְׁנָה), Midrash (מדרש) and Jewish philosophy (פילוסופיה יהודית) – in a halakhic egalitarian Jewish milieu, without politics or fundamentalism.
+We learn Torah (תּוֹרָה), Bible (תַּנַ”ךְ), Mishnah (מִשְׁנָה), Midrash (מדרש) and Jewish philosophy (פילוסופיה יהודית) – in a halakhic egalitarian Jewish milieu, without politics or fundamentalism.

 Here’s a helpful glossary of Jewish words, and important rabbis.